myusernameiskey/Image_processing_Guided_filtering/README.md

-This is an implementation of the paper titled 'Guided Image Filtering' It was written based on VS 2015 version, and openCV was not used.
+This is an implementation of the paper titled 'Guided Image Filtering' \n It was written based on VS 2015 version, and openCV was not used.